amurray1514/pyl-ml/README.md

 # pyl-ml
-Press Your Luck machine learning project.
+Press Your Luck machine learning project by Archer Murray.